Help - Preparing & submitting applications - Radiation - defining research exposures

 Where a project involves a research exposure

-Where a project involves a research exposure, this should be acknowledged in the IRAS project filter page and Part B Section 3 of the application form should be completed.
+Where a project involves a research exposure, you should capture this in the IRAS project filter page and Part B Section 3 of the application form should be completed.

 Additional notes and clarification